PierreLeGuen/suspend_fix_13-V001NF/README.md

 # suspend_fix_13-V001NF
 ## Whats happening
-The Spectre 13 has a strange behavior with suspend under Linux.
+The Spectre 13 have a strange behavior with suspend under Linux.
 The power button blocks the suspend.
-The /proc/acpi/wakeup file can be edited directly, but your modification won't stay.
+The /proc/acpi/wakeup file can't be edited directly, your modification won't stay.
 The service is here to disable it definitely.

 ## Tested and working on
 -Debian Stretch